 When the SPI is configured as a Slave, the Slave Select (\overline{SS}) pin is always input.
 When \overline{SS} is held low, the SPI is activated, and MISO becomes an output if configured so by the user.
 All other pins are inputs.
-When \overline{SS} is driven high, all pins are inputs, and the SPI is passive, which means that it will not receive incoming data.
+When \overline{SS} is driven high, all pins are inputs except MISO which can be user configured as an output, and the \overline{SPI} is passive, which means that it will not receive incoming data.
 Note that the SPI logic will be reset once the \overline{SS} pin is driven high.

-The \overline{SS} pin is useful for packet/byte synchronization to keep the Slave bit counter synchronous with the Master clock generator.
+The \overline{SS} pin is useful for packet/byte synchronization to keep the Slave Bit Counter synchronous with the Master Clock generator.
 When the \overline{SS} pin is driven high, the SPI Slave will immediately reset the send and receive logic, and drop any partially received data in the Shift Register.